LAG1996/Cubies/README.md

 - undoing and redoing actions
 - graphical updates like anti-aliasing
 - removing individual faces and cubes from polycubes
+- adding support for small screens and mobile
 - general bug fixes

 And much more!
 If you've got a change you want to make, go for it.